The Restoration Story

 Most of our volunteer's efforts at the start of the year must necessarily be devoted to the winter maintenance tasks on working locomotives so there is a limit to what we are able to do.
 However, our contractors at Roach Engineering are progressing our new drag box.
 The photo shows it part machined - it is now finished and awaiting delivery to Toddington As you can see, its a big chunk of metal!
 It will be really good to get this in place on the loco.

-We have also made some more progress with the "rivetting" project - the new footplating we have made needs lots of holes drilled to match the existing fixing points.
+And below is the new section in place - we did find some "weathered" plate so it does match quitre well!We have also made some more progress with the overall rivetting project - the new footplating we have made needs lots of holes drilled to match the existing fixing points.
 We have acquired a set of heavy duty, centre point punches - we choose the right size for the existing holes in the framework (and they are far from all the same size!), quick tap on the punch through the existing hole and mark the new platework then get to work with the mag drill.
-Sorry there are no photos of this work in progress as I was too busy with the drill to take any - will do better next time.
+In the picture, the pilot holes have been drilled and Roger is about to start on the final size holes.

 Now we have the funds (thanks to you, our supporters) for the new smoke box, we are getting quotes for the next stage - this will be the purchase of the door ring and the door itself.
 We have bought a new "curve mag drill" which will be invaluable in drilling the many holes both for the door end and for attachment to the boiler in due course.